-PROGRAM DESCRIPTION: The Nautical Science Program is designed to serve individuals with no maritime experience and the professional mariner either through the degree option or the certificate option.
+PROGRAM DESCRIPTION: The Nautical Science Program is designed to serve individuals with maritime experience or licensure with a degree option or the certificate option.
 The Nautical Science Associate of Applied Science degree requires completion of sixty (60) credit hours.
 Graduates of the degree program will be able to successfully demonstrate, discuss, and/or apply specific competencies that are derived from industry and the U.S. Coast Guard (USCG) certification standards essential to achieving success in the marine industry.
 The program will offer individuals who already possess USCG licenses an opportunity to receive up to twenty-two (22) hours of credit in the Core Competencies (Component II), depending upon experience and licenses.
 Students will be required to take the general education and advanced topic courses.
 Students will be able to select advanced courses to suit their occupational objectives.
 A high school diploma or GED is required to enroll in the associate degree program.